RyanParsley/skillful-notes/slides.md

 1. Historically, predicting support was tricky
 2. People's expectations are poorly calibrated

-Gruber had by design a very spartan list of tags.
-He was a writer and designed and API of sorts optimized for writing.
+Gruber had, by design, a very spartan list of tags.
+As primarily a writer he designed an API of sorts that was primarily optimized for writing.

 # Commonmark